kingluddite/web-dev-notes/js/angular1/02-todos-app.md

 ## How should I think of the concept of `$scope`?
 `$scope` is like the area of operation for a controller.

-## ng-inpspector and AngularJS Batarang
+## ng-inspector and AngularJS Batarang
 ### Tools
 1. Explore Scope
 2. Debug Angular applications